 Discrimination, Sexual Harassment, and Sexual Violence

 The purpose of the grade appeals system is to afford an opportunity for an undergraduate or graduate student to appeal a final course grade under certain circumstances.
 Faculty judgment of students’ academic performance is inherent in the grading process and hence should not be overturned except when the student can show that the grade awarded represents a gross violation of the instructor’s own specified grading standards and therefore was awarded in an arbitrary, capricious, or discriminatory manner.
 The grading standards utilized during the grade appeals process are those that were contained in the instructor’s syllabus at the beginning of the semester.
-This system does not apply to preliminary or comprehensive exams or to thesis or dissertation defenses; these issues are reviewed by the Student Academic Relations Committee via the Associate Vice President for Faculty Development and Advancement.
+This system does not apply to preliminary or comprehensive exams or to thesis or dissertation defenses; these issues are reviewed by the Student Academic Relations Committee via the Assistant Vice President for Faculty Development and Advancement.

 Step 1.
 Within 30 calendar days following the date that final grades are made available to students, the student must contact the instructor in question to discuss the grade and attempt to resolve any differences.
 The student should document any attempts to contact the instructor to establish that the appeal was begun within this 30-day period.
 In the event that the instructor is not available, the student should provide that documentation to the instructor’s program or department chair.
 Either the student or the instructor may consult with the appropriate program or department chair during this process.

 Step 2.
 If no resolution is reached within this 30-day period, after the student’s documented attempt, the student has an additional 15 calendar days to submit a written statement to the program or department chair.
 This statement must include an account of attempts to resolve the issue, as well as the evidence that forms the basis for the appeal.